vchervanev/cprspec/README.md

 * A single `.rb` including RSpec unit tests guarded via `defined?
 RSpec` inside
 * A set of `*.in.txt` and `*.out.txt` files with test data and expected output inside
-* `CPRSpec.once` call from RSpec scope (to test solution using provided input/output files)
+* `CPRSpec.once` call from RSpec scope (to test solutions using provided input/output files)

-During local development `> rspec <problem.rb>` will run its unit tests and custom test suite as
+During local development `$ rspec <problem.rb>` will run its unit tests and custom test suite as

 ```bash
 cat <input-file> | ruby <solution-file`